Scheana Marie Moves On With New Boyfriend After Mike Shay Divorce [Photos]

 Scheana Marie and Robert Valletta did tons of traveling throughout the month of March and although they are just months into their relationship, Valletta joined in on her father’s recent birthday celebration in Hawaii.

-To see more of Scheana Marie and the end of her marriage to Mike Shay, tune into the first part of the 3-part Vanderpump Rules Season 5 reunion special, which begins airing tonight, Monday, April 3, at 8 p.m. on Bravo TV.
+To see more of Scheana Marie and the end of her marriage to Mike Shay, tune into the first part of the three-part Vanderpump Rules Season 5 reunion special, which begins airing tonight, Monday, April 3, at 8 p.m. on Bravo TV.

 [Featured Image by Frederick M. Brown/Getty Images]